 That is a staggering amount of money for our medical researchers to receive from sources with a personal profit motive.
 And Big Pharma is going out of its way to cultivate medical students so it can own our future doctors and medical researchers right out of the gate.
 Natural News cited a 2011 study that appeared in the PLOS Medicine journal that found that “[u]ndergraduate medical education provides substantial contact with pharmaceutical marketing, and the extent of such contact is associated with positive attitudes about marketing and skepticism about negative implications of these interactions.”

 Big Pharma is gobbling up doctors like a corrupt big-time college basketball program buys five-star recruits.
 It’s pay-for-play, and the health of the patient is clearly not the highest priority.
-The next time your doctor writes you a prescription, you might want to ask him if he has any kind of connection whatsoever to the company that manufactures those pills you are going to be putting into your body.We value your comments!
-Please weigh in on our comment section below.
+The next time your doctor writes you a prescription, you might want to ask him if he has any kind of connection whatsoever to the company that manufactures those pills you are going to be putting into your body.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com